 National Comprehensive Cancer Network (NCCN) guidelines for genetic testing should be updated, suggests a 2018 study published in the Journal of Oncology.

-Though the NCCN guidelines have yet to reflect this change, it raises a new question: What would happen if the NCCN genetic guidelines were broadened?
+The implications of this new treatment raises the question: What would happen if the NCCN genetic guidelines were broadened?

 How Software Can Make Genetics Easy

 The need to use genetic lab results responsibly already exists, and it will continue to grow if the guidelines were widened or relaxed.

 For example, research led by Allison Kurian, MD, of Stanford University found that physicians often treated newly diagnosed breast cancer patients with variants of unknown significance (VUS) similar to patients with mutations known to increase a woman’s risk.

 Herein lays the need to equip providers with a tool that provides clinical guidance consistently across all patients—and at scale.
 And this is where software solutions like CancerIQ fit in.

 By embedding the latest NCCN Medical Management criteria into the EHR, providers no longer need to manually refer to complex decision trees that can change throughout the year.
 This makes it easier for providers to understand the meaning of their patients’ test results based on the latest evidence-based guidelines.

 Here are two examples how CancerIQ software provides clinical guidance that helps physicians interpret genetic test results:

 - A female patient with a pathogenic BRCA1 mutation and HER2-negative disease would be flagged, and based on the holistic patient profile, CancerIQ would make recommendations for breast-related care plans and gynecologic care plans.
 This might include chemotherapy, surgery and adjuvant therapy with olaparib, for example.